-Another way to look at the types of innovation is highlighted by Greg Satell in the Innovation Matrix by looking on whether a problem is well defined, and whether the domain where this problem might apply is well defined.
+Another way to look at the types of innovation is highlighted by Greg Satell in the Innovation Matrix by looking at whether a problem is well defined, and whether the domain where this problem might apply is well defined.

-As we move in a well defined problem and domain we move in the domain of sustaining innovation.
-As we move in a context where both the problem and domain are not well defined we have basic research.
+As we move in a context where both the problem and domain are not well defined, we have basic research.

 This makes us look into four kinds of innovation:

-the Godfather of Disruptive Innovation, Clayton Christensen defined it as when new products or services enter at the bottom of a market and overtime move up, thus displacing established incumbents.
+the Godfather of Disruptive Innovation, Clayton Christensen, defined it as when new products or services enter at the bottom of a market and over time move up, thus displacing established incumbents.

-While a breakthrough innovation takes a leap forward, it might start with a well-defined problem, which is extremely hard to solve (the domain is not well defined).
+While a breakthrough innovation takes a leap forward, it might start with a well-defined problem, which is extremely hard to solve (the domain is not well-defined).

 There is a pretty clear idea of what problems need to be solved and what skill domains are required to solve them.